IBM-Cloud/docs/local/index.md

 <dd>A Cloud Foundry <a href="https://docs.cloudfoundry.org/concepts/architecture/execution-agent.html" target="_blank">Droplet Execution Agent (DEA)</a> performs health checks on the apps running within it.
 If there is a problem with the app or the DEA itself, it deploys additional instances of the app to an alternate DEA to address the issue.
 For more information, see <a href="https://docs.cloudfoundry.org/concepts/high-availability.html" target="_blank">Configuring CF for High Availability with Redundancy</a>.
 </dd>
 <dt>Metadata backup</dt>
-<dd>Metadata is backed up to a secondary location, typically an on-premises virtual server.
+<dd>Metadata is backed up to a secondary location, typically an on-premises virtual machine.
 If possible, you should replicate the backup to your own environment at least 200 km away.</dd>
 </dl>

 ## Restoring your local instance